mialkin/docs/databases/query-optimization-and-execution-plans.md

 ## `EXPLAIN` command

 In Postgres to obtain the execution plan for a query, the `EXPLAIN` command is run.
 This command takes any grammatically correct SQL statement as a parameter and returns its execution plan.

+## Short queries

+A **short query** is a such a query that the number of rows needed to compute its output is small, no matter how large the involved tables are.

+Short queries may read every row from small tables but read only a small percentage of rows from large tables.
+How small is a "small percentage"?
+Most of the time, however, it means less than 10%.